leafboo/http-from-tcp/README.md

 # Building an HTTP Server from TCP
-In this readme, I will document my journey on how I will build an http server from scratch.
+In this readme, I will document my journey in building an http server from scratch.

 ## Sections
 [OSI Model](#the-osi-model)